 By Roy Burner - Minister of the Gospel

 Salt of the earth refers to the basic character of the Christian life.
 However, salt when exposed to worldly elements loses its potential for good.
 Has Christianity lost its effectiveness because of worldliness, in many Western nations, becoming more of an influence in the life of a believer?

 You are the salt of the earth: but if salt has lost it savour by what shall it be salted?
 It is thenceforth good for nothing, but to be cast out, and to be trodden under the foot of men (Matthew 5:13).
 (Comment)

 A Bible commentary noted: You are the salt of the earth indicates that the genuinely born-again believer is as salt that can help meet the needs of the world.
 Salt adds flavoring, acts as a preservative, melts coldness, and heals wounds.
 This makes it an appropriate description of the believer in Christ and their relationship to the world in which they live.

-A dictionary identified salt as that which preserves from corruption; which purifies.
+A dictionary identified salt as that which preserves from corruption; and purifies.
 The church, in many cases, is loosing sight of such terms as sanctification (being set aside from the world), holiness, and righteousness, by allowing itself to be entertained by worldly elements.